-Nintendo Nes Classic Gets Hacked, Now Players Can Play Games From Other Consoles
+Nintendo NES Classic Gets Hacked, Now Players Can Play Games From Other Consoles

 But it didn’t stop there.

-Hackers tinkered more with the Nintendo NES Classic and eventually they were able to add games to the console that weren’t even released for the original NES before.
+Hackers tinkered more with the Nintendo NES Classic and eventually, they were able to add games to the console that weren’t even released for the original NES before.

 How they did it required using a program that pretends to work like other gaming consoles and that’s where RetroArch comes in.